OpenStickCommunity/Hardware/3D Prints/OSBMX v2/Community submissions/OSBMX v2 - SiTong Edition/README.md

 ## Summary

-This is a remix of the OSBLP specifically designed for SiTong caps.
+This is a remix of the OSBMX specifically designed for SiTong caps.

 Please note that it will not work with the SiTong 24mm or 30mm art caps.